Psychodynamic Theory in Education: Understanding the

 Object relations theory, which emerged in the mid-20th century, shifted the focus of psychodynamic theory towards interpersonal relationships.
 This approach viewed human development as being shaped by early experiences and interactions with significant others.
 Object relations theory emphasised the role of relationships in the formation of the self, highlighting the importance of internalized representations of others.

 In the later part of the century, self psychology emerged as another significant development in psychodynamic theory.
 Self psychology emphasised the crucial role of empathy and mirroring in the formation of a healthy self.
-It focused on the formation and maintenance of self-esteem and explored the impact of self-object experiences on psychological well-being.
+It focussed on the formation and maintenance of self-esteem and explored the impact of self-object experiences on psychological well-being.

 The history of psychodynamic theory reveals an evolution from the initial emphasis on unconscious drives to a greater focus on interpersonal relationships and the development of the self.
 This shift has important implications for understanding student motivation and engagement in educational settings.
 Furthermore, these developments have influenced h ow educators approach behaviour management and recognise the emotional needs underlying student actions.
 Teachers working with students who have sen particularly benefit from understanding these unconscious processes.
 The theory's emphasis on early relationships also connects to modern approaches in sel, where understanding the emotional foundations of learning becomes crucial.
 When students struggle with attention or display challenging behaviours, psychodynamic insights can complement constructivis teaching methods by addressing underlying emotional factors that may interfere with learning.